 Police and Crime Commissioners (PCCs) were first elected in 2012 and there have been further elections in 2016 and 2021.
 The normal term of office for a PCC is four years but the elections scheduled to take place in 2020 were deferred for a year due to the COVID-19 pandemic.

 The next elections are due to take place on 2 May 2024.

 The Police Area Returning Officer (PARO) is responsible for the preparation and coordination for the election and will announce the result of the count.

-The Chief Executive of the Office of the Police and Crime Commissioner (OPCC) has established an Election Board to oversee work to prepare for the 2020 PCC election.
+The Chief of Staff of the Avon and Somerset Office of the Police and Crime Commissioner (OPCC) has established an Election Board to oversee work to prepare for the 2024 PCC election.

-Read the PCC Election Planning Board Terms of Reference here.
+Read the PCC Election Board Terms of Reference.